cml2377/Coronacation/README.md

 ## Objective
 This app connects people in neighborhoods to each other based on their needs.
 If a user needs someone to grab prescriptions or groceries, they can ask fellow neighbors for assistance.

+## User Story

+As someone who cannot leave my home or neighborhood, there are things that I need that I can’t get, so I want to post the things I need.
+As a person who has extra supplies (or access to extra supplies), I would like to help other people by donating the things I don’t need.

 #### Application Functionality
 When a user reaches the Landing Page at the root URL, the view information about the application, instructions about signing up, and links to Log in or Sign Up.